d-krupke/cpsat-primer/README.md

   for the seamless integration of older configurations with newer versions of the software, automatically accommodating added parameters without disrupting existing setups.

-These changes lay a solid foundation for building scalable and maintainable optimization solutions.
-This approach not only streamlines development but also simplifies the integration and debugging of complex systems.

 ### Solver Class